Act now to build your gift reserves and slide into the winter holiday season with ease and confidence.

 Savings vary by state and depend on how much you raise the deductible.

-On car insurance, raising your deductible could lower your premiums by 7 to 16 percent, says a report from InsuranceQuotes.com.
+On car insurance, raising your deductible could lower your premiums in the range of 7 to 16 percent, according to a report from InsuranceQuotes.com.

 For homeowners, raising your homeowners insurance deductible from $250 to $1,000 could slash your premium by 10 to 30 percent, experts say.